THE SADNESS OF ELON MUSK

 I almost feel like I’m getting to know him myself.

-From there the conversation only gets more sinister.
+From there the conversation just gets more sinister.

-The human brain has two layers, Elon explains, warning that brain-purists will quibble: the cortex is the rational mind, the computational layer.
-That’s wrapped around the limbic system, which the reptilian/ paleo-mammalian brain.
-Our drives, our emotions, our lusts, hungers, fears.
-The AI interface will give us a super-intelligent tertiary layer.
+The human brain has two layers, Elon explains, warning that brain-purists will quibble, but anyway: the cortex is the rational mind, the computational layer.
+That’s wrapped around the limbic system, which is the reptilian or paleo-mammalian brain.
+Our drives, our survival instinct, our lusts, hungers and fears.

 The strange thing is, he notes, that the cortex serves the limbic system; the more advanced part of the brain serves the more primitive.
 You’d think it would be the other way round.